RishabhSinghal04/Online_Retail_2009-2011/README.md

 ## Problem Statement

-The goal is to transform raw transaction logs into a clean, interactive reporting tool that enables:
+The current analysis framework requires:
-- Year-over-Year performance tracking
+- Comprehensive year-over-year performance tracking to assess business growth and trends
-- Regional and product hierarchy analysis
+- Detailed evaluation of regional and product hierarchy performance
-- Identification of top customers and SKUs
+- Comparative revenue analysis between years 2010 and 2011 to uncover key variances and growth drivers
-- Detailed drill-through to transaction lines
+- Identification of top-performing customers and high-value SKUs for targeted strategies
-- Data-driven decisions on inventory, and customer retention
+- Capability for granular drill-through to individual transaction-level details

 ## Dataset